 The Company has incurred, and expects to continue to incur, operating costs to comply with such laws and regulations.
 In addition, the Company has made, and expects to continue to make, capital expenditures on an ongoing basis to comply with safety, health, environmental and zoning laws and regulations.
 For example, the Company built a light virgin naphtha isomerization unit and gas oil hydrotreater in 2006 to ensure that the Limay Refinery complied with the standards mandated by the Philippine Clean Air Act.
-See "Regulatory and Environmental Matters-Philippines" on page 90 of this Prospectus.
+See "Regulatory and Environmental Matters-Philippines" on page 93 of this Prospectus.

-There can be no assurance that the Company will be in compliance with applicable laws and regulations or will not become involved in future litigation or other proceedings or be held responsible in any future litigation or proceedings relating to safety, health, environmental and zoning matters, the costs of which could be material.
+While the Company has a strong compliance culture and has processes in place in order to manage adherence with laws and regulations, there can be no assurance that the Company will not inadvertently be non-compliant with applicable laws and regulations or will not become involved in future litigation or other proceedings or be held responsible in any future litigation or proceedings relating to safety, health, environmental and zoning matters, the costs of which could be material.
 In addition, safety, health, environmental and zoning laws and regulations in the Philippines and Malaysia have become increasingly stringent.
-There can be no assurance that the adoption of new safety, health, environmental and zoning laws and regulations, new interpretations of existing laws, increased governmental enforcement of safety, health, environmental and zoning laws or other developments in the future will not result in the Company being subject to fines and penalties or having to incur additional capital expenditures or operating expenses to upgrade or relocate its facilities.
+There can be no assurance that the adoption of new safety, health, environmental and zoning laws and regulations, new interpretations of existing laws, increased governmental enforcement of safety. health, environmental and zoning laws or other developments in the future will not result in the Company being subject to fines and penalties or having to incur additional capital expenditures or operating expenses to upgrade or relocate its facilities.
 For example, in November 2001, the City of Manila, citing concerns of safety, security and health, passed an ordinance reclassifying the area occupied by the Company's main storage facility in Pandacan, Manila, from industrial to commercial, effectively rendering its continued operation in Pandacan illegal and necessitating a relocation of the storage facility.
-See "Business-Legal Proceedings-Pandacan Terminal Operations" on page 87 of this Prospectus.
+See "Business-Legal Proceedings-Pandacan Terminal Operations" on page 90 of this Prospectus.
 In August 2012, the City Council of Manila passed a further ordinance specifically requiring owners and operators of petroleum refineries and oil depots to relocate their facilities by the end of January 2016.
 Although the Company is contesting the implementation of the November 2001 ordinance, it has decided to scale down operations at its petroleum product storage facilities in Pandacan by no later than January 2016.

 In addition, the Company expects Euro IV-standard fuels to become mandatory in the Philippines in 2016.
 In Malaysia, the government is considering implementation of Euro 4M and Euro 5M fuels in phases.
-See "Regulatory and Environmental Matters-Malaysia-Environmental Laws-Environmental Quality Act, 1974" on page 100 of this Prospectus.
-The Company is making capital expenditures to ensure that its refineries will comply with Euro IV standards and Euro 4M/Euro 5M standards when these standards are mandated by the Philippine and Malaysian governments, respectively.
-See "The Company -Capital Expenditures Plan" on page 77 of this Prospectus.
+See "Regulatory and Environmental Matters-Malaysia-Environmental Laws-Environmental Quality Act, 1974" on page 103 of this Prospectus.
+The Company is making capital expenditures to ensure that its refineries will comply with Euro IV standards and Euro 4M/Euro 5M standards once these standards are mandated by the Philippine and Malaysian governments, respectively.
+See "The Company-Capital Expenditures Plan" on page 80 of this Prospectus.
 If the Company fails to complete its planned refinery upgrades or enhancements on time, it may have to import additional products in the spot market to blend with its own production to ensure compliance with the relevant standards, which could have a material adverse effect on the Company's financial condition and results of operations.